visgl/loaders.gl/docs/modules/tile-converter/cli-reference/tile-converter.md

 ## Quiet mode

 Use `--quiet` option to avoid user prompts during conversion.
-In some cases, tile-converter stops and waits for an input from a user, for example, it can ask whether to resume conversion or start anew.
+In some cases, tile-converter stops and waits for an input from a user, for example, it can ask whether to resume conversion or start a new conversion.

 ```bash
 npx tile-converter ..... --quiet